vecnavium-pm-pl/FloatingTextCreator/README.md

 - [ ] Player ping

+With other ideas that will be implemented

 And other suggestions will be taken.
-Please let me know and I will consider it!
+Please let me know either way and it will be looked into

 # Commands & Permissions